NLIS Cattle in NSW: questions and answers

-If you can demonstrate you have placed an order for identifiers you may contact your Livestock Health and Pest Authority to arrange for special identifiers.
+If you can demonstrate you have placed an order for identifiers you may contact your Local Land Services to arrange for special identifiers.

 Do I need to put identifiers on when I move my stock between my two properties, and do I have to inform the database of their movements?